TheSHEEEP/godotccd/README.md

 ```
 Again, I might add more here if the need comes up.

-### Is there a demo?
+### Demo/Example code

-There is!
+There is a demo!
 And it showcases the extreme speed difference between doing collision checks with freshly added shapes via Godot's Area and godotccd shapes.

 Simply open the project under /demo.
 But don't forget to compile the module first.

-To be fair, though, it also shows that the fastest Godot variant is actually Godot's area after all shapes have been added and "registered" by its physics world.
-Of course, that is only fast as long as nothing moves or is removed/added, etc. which isn't realistic in all cases - hence the need for this module.
+It also shows that the fastest Godot variant is actually Godot's area after all shapes have been added and "registered" by its physics world.
+Of course, that is only fast as long as nothing moves or is removed/added, etc. so no further waiting for physics frames is required to check collisions.
+Which isn't realistic in all cases - hence the need for this module.
 And even this fastest case is still slower than using godotccd for the same check.

 ### Hints